wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 }
 ```

-#### Basic configuration
+#### Example 1 - Basic configuration

-In this example, the required schema for validating messages going
-through the Validate mediator is given as a registry key (i.e.
-`             schema\StockQuoteSchema.json            ` ).
-You do not
-have any source attributes specified.
-Therefore, the schema will be used
-to validate the complete JSON body.
+In this example, the required schema for validating messages going through the Validate mediator is given as the registry key `schema\StockQuoteSchema.json`.
+You do not have any source attributes specified.
+Therefore, the schema will be used to validate the complete JSON payload.
 The mediation logic to follow if the
 validation fails is defined within the on-fail element.
-In this example,
-the [PayloadFactory mediator]({{base_path}}/reference/mediators/payloadfactory-mediator) creates a fault
-to be sent back to the party, which sends the message.
+In this example, the [PayloadFactory mediator]({{base_path}}/reference/mediators/payloadfactory-mediator) creates a fault to be sent back to the client.

 ``` java
 <validate cache-schema="true">